THE HUMAN RACE THEATRE COMPANY

 Classes and workshops are held in the Caryl D. Philips Creativity Center, 116 North Jefferson Street in downtown Dayton unless otherwise noted.

-Registration for Story Mural Magic, Let's Do a Show! and Becoming Annie! is required at least one week before the first session.
-Open house is held on the last day of these classes so that family and friends can share in what the students have been learning.
+Open house is held on the last day of the classes so that family and friends can share in what the students have been learning.
 Partial scholarships are available for qualifying families who are in need, thanks to the generous support of the Frank M. Tait Foundation.
 Download the scholarship application.